Corey Chamblin: Saskatchewan Roughriders

 On December 15, 2011, Chamblin was hired as the head coach of the Saskatchewan Roughriders.
 On November 10, 2013, Chamblin won his first CFL head coaching career playoff game, a 29–25 win over the BC Lions.
 On November 17, 2013, Chamblin won the West Final over the Calgary Stampeders, taking the Roughriders to the Grey Cup, which they won on November 25, the first time in his head coaching career.

 In January 2014, Chamblin, along with Hamilton Tiger Cats head coach Kent Austin and Calgary Stampeders head coach John Hufnagel, was nominated for 2013 Coach of The Year.
 On February 5, 2014, it was announced Chamblin won the award.

 On August 31, 2015, after leading the Roughriders to an 0–9 start, Chamblin was fired and relieved of his head coaching duties along with general manager Brendan Taman.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 On March 7, 2017, Chamblin was named defensive coordinator, defensive backs coach, and assistant head coach for the Toronto Argonauts.
 The Argonauts won the Grey Cup for that 2017 season, Chamblin's third Grey Cup win as a coach.